-Fastpass planning is an essential part of making sure you get to enjoy all the major attractions at Disneyland Paris.
+Fastpass planning is an essential part of making sure you get to enjoy all the major attractions at Disneyland Paris (and at least the best rides at Walt Disney Studios Park).
 In this post, we answer some questions about Disneyland Paris Fastpass, from what it is and how to use it to what to do when your plans don't work out.
 We put these tips to work in our one-day Disneyland Paris itinerary.

 What is Disneyland Paris Fastpass?